silverton-io/buz/site/docs/sinks/postgres.md

 It is especially useful if you already have Postgres running and want to quickly get started with Honeypot-based event tracking.

+Tables are ensured upon Honeypot startup, so manual creation is not required.

 ## Sample Postgres Sink Configuration

 ```